hexlet-codebattle/battle_asserts/README.md

 - `run-solution-test` tests are checking that test data solves correctly.
 - `run-test-data-spec-test` tests are checking that test data corresponds to signature.
 - `run-description-test` tests are checking that issue has minimal description.
+- `run-difficulty-test` tests are checking that issue has correct difficulty level.

 ### 3. Create pull-request